JotaRandom/LMAE/README.md

 ### 1.9 - Installation of the Base System
 Install the necessary packages to get the system up and running:
-`pacstrap /mnt base linux linux-firmware networkmanager grub vim`
+`pacstrap /mnt base linux linux-firmware networkmanager grub vim sudo nano`

 ### 1.10 - Configure the System
 #### 1.10.1 - Generate an fstab